ManipalInformationSecurityTeam/Web-Scraping-Workshop/README.md

 Welcome members of MIST

-This is the Repository containing the codes/files used in the Workshop, hosted by Vanshaj Rai  <a href="https://github.com/V4NSH4J">Github</a>.
+This is the Repository containing the codes/files used in the Workshop, hosted by <a href="https://github.com/V4NSH4J">Vanshaj Rai</a>.

 We have implemented a Web Scraper on Flipkart which returns all the prices of a particular product